 Carmel businessman draws on personal experience in Fifth District race

-INDIANAPOLIS (WISH) — A candidate for Congress told News 8 his experience with addiction ultimately led him to seek public office.
+WISH-TV government reporter, Garrett Bergquist sat down with a candidate for Congress who told him his experience with addiction ultimately led him to seek public office.

 Businessman L.D.
 Powell is one of nearly a dozen candidates running in the Republican primary for Indiana’s Fifth Congressional District.
 That seat is currently held by Congresswoman Victoria Spartz, who announced she is running for another term less than a week before the filing deadline.